 4. Use email engagement as a signal for the “warmness” of a lead and create new Deals from email clicks

 If your marketing emails are any good, people tend to engage with them.
 You can then use these signals for lead qualification.
 For example, if you have a 1000 people in your newsletter list and if 15 clicked on “Check out this new service” link, these 15 are probably your warmest leads.
-This means fewer people to follow up with, but more qualified people to follow up with, saving both you and the prospects from unnecessary conversations.

 With Outfunnel you can automatically create new Deals when people click on links in your newsletter.

 Step 2.
 Choose whether new Deals are created from all Lists or a particular one, and the Pipeline and Stage new Deals should appear in.
-(Set up multiple syncs, if you’d like Deals from different Lists to go to different Pipelines or pipeline stages.)
+(Set up multiple automations, if you’d like Deals from different Lists to go to different Pipelines or pipeline stages.)

 Step 3.
 Tick the “Create new deals from clicks” checkbox